 Since Terraform Cloud supports multiple users, you can collaborate with your team on each of these steps.
-For instance, each time you plan a new change, your team can see and approve the plan before it is applied.
+For instance, each time you plan a new change, your team can review and approve the plan before it is applied.

 »Create an account

 Visit https://app.terraform.io/signup/account and follow the prompts to create a free Terraform Cloud account.